 - Athens Technical College, Augusta University, University of Georgia, and Piedmont College are all in the Athens metropolitan area.

-- 21.6% of the citizens in Athens have a bachelor’s degree or higher, while 87% are high school graduates or higher.
+- 40.2% of the residents in Athens have a bachelor’s degree or higher, while 89.1% are high school graduates or higher.

 - Five U.S. Highways pass through Athens, including U.S. Route 29 running between Alabama and South Carolina and U.S. 129 to the Florida state line.